Nold360/heqet/docs/appconfig.md

 ## Application Definition

-Here is a list of available configuration options inside the `apps` array.
+Here is a list of available configuration options inside the `apps` array of heqets `values.yaml`.

 ### Required